 A Radio broadcast produced for the ABC Classic FM, The Listening Room.
-The work was funded by an Australia Council New Media Arts Fellowship in 1997.
+The work was funded by an Australia Council New Media Arts Fellowship.

 Robyn Ravlich, the Executive Producer on this project at the ABC’s The Listening Room reviewed the work amongst others in her essay, ‘A Breath of Fresh Air’ ….

 ‘[Start review] Two other radio artworks come to mind.
 One again draws on donations or contributions, this time from those willing to sing in the shower and submit a recording to composer Thomas Fitzgerald for inclusion in his radiophonic composition Shower Songs.
 This explored climate change and drought, very much in evidence in Australia at that time, as well as a metaphorical drought caused by the drying up of individual musical expression.
 Shower Songs joined Damian Castaldi’s ABC artist-residency work In the Mist of an Arcane Pop in responding creatively to rising concerns about global warming and climate change.
 In the Mist of an Arcane Pop builds a cinematic sound world of environmental mismanagement by greed, the destruction of the Amazon forests, and the proliferation of unnatural forest fires.
 “Hello, bright spark”, a seductive voice calls, “gotta light?”
 With catchy rhythms and beats you could dance to this creation, animalistically invoking the spirits of rain and clean air.
 These works suggest a context for me where Talking about the Weather might be placed and considered – they are occupying similar airspace, but there’s a further key to be found in the artists’ collaborative body of work and certain modes that are emerging in it.
 [End review]’